apiaryio/protagonist/README.md

 Protagonist is a Node.js wrapper for the [Snow Crash](https://github.com/apiaryio/snowcrash) library.

-API Blueprint is REST API documentation language.
-Full API Blueprint documentation can be found on the [API Blueprint site](http://apiblueprint.org).
+API Blueprint is Web API documentation language.
+You can find API Blueprint documentation on the [API Blueprint site](http://apiblueprint.org).

 ## Install
 The best way to install Protagonist is by using its [NPM package](https://npmjs.org/package/protagonist).